 When it comes to white-knuckle sobriety, The Big Book of Alcoholics Anonymous explains, “We are not fighting it, neither are we avoiding temptation.
 We feel as though we had been placed in a position of neutrality—safe and protected.
 We have not even sworn off.
 Instead, the problem had been removed.
 It does not exist for us.
 We are neither cocky nor are we afraid.
 That is our experience.
 That is how we react so long as we keep in a fit spiritual condition.”
 Rather than maintaining sobriety by attempting to exert even more control over every aspect of our lives, we focus on spirituality, serenity, and selflessness.
 We find that we cannot only maintain sobriety, but we feel happy, joyous, and free while doing so.

 Your story can be one of serenity and peace of mind.
-You can give up the struggle with drugs and alcohol by making the decision to seek help now.
+You can give up the struggle with drugs and alcohol by deciding to seek help now.
 Oceanfront Recovery, located in beautiful Laguna Beach, is staffed with knowledgeable and compassionate professionals dedicated to helping clients develop all the tools they need to achieve and maintain a fulfilling life in sobriety.
-For information about individualized treatment options, please call today: (877) 279-1777
+For information about individualized treatment options, please call today at (877) 279-1777.